Chief Executive Officer

 Nicole completed a Master of Environmental Management at University of Tasmania in 2018.
 She holds a Bachelor of Laws with Honours and was awarded the AMPLA Prize for the Natural Resources Law Review for her Honours thesis.
 Nicole sits on the Planning Institute of Australia’s National Policy and Advocacy Committee and its Tasmanian Divisional Committee.

-Nicole is looking forward to turning her advocacy skills to protecting Tasmania’s environment and continuing the work of EDO Tasmania to provide public access to expert environmental law advice.
+Nicole is looking forward to turning her advocacy skills to protecting Tasmania’s environment and continuing the work of EDO to provide public access to expert environmental law advice.

 Claire moved from Queensland in 2016 to join the EDO Tasmania team as the Litigation Lawyer.
 Claire was admitted in 2007 and has over 10 years’ experience as an environmental lawyer in Queensland and Victoria.
-Prior to joining EDO Tas, Claire was a Litigation Lawyer with the Queensland Department of Environment and Heritage Protection, conducting prosecutions and other litigation.
+Prior to joining EDO, Claire was a Litigation Lawyer with the Queensland Department of Environment and Heritage Protection, conducting prosecutions and other litigation.

 To read more about Claire’s passion for Tasmania and the highs and lows of environmental law, click here.